F1tenth-labs/Lab-2/README.md

 #### Calculate the closing velocity
 We want to find how fast our car is moving towards a certain object.
 Given the cars speed and its angle to the object, we can use trig to calculate the closing velocity.
 Here is a diagram to demonstrate the premise.
 ```
-            ....../   <-- My bad drawing of a moving forward
+            ....../   <-- My bad drawing of a moving forward car
       ...../
  \.../  θ->|\
            | \